bwarren2/objective_impeachment/PITCHME.md

 <img src="assets/img/counterarguments/aid_held_up.png" alt="" height="40%" width="40%">

-(And also Cooper's testimony "what is going on with the aid", and Volker conveying the quid pro quo demand.)
+(And also Cooper's testimony "what is going on with the aid", and Sondland conveying the quid pro quo demand.)

 ---